Gobinath-Ganesan/Ticket-Management-System---Grpc/README.md

 ### Starting the server

 1. Within the _idistrsys_ folder start a CMD.
-2. For UDP, run the command : gradle server:run --args="localhost port-no"
+2. Run the command : gradle server:run --args="channel number"
-3. For AMQP, run the command : gradle server:run --args="localhost queue-name pull"

 The _shared_ project is automatically build before the server is started.
 Look at the dependencies block in the server/build.gradle.